 - The ship is meant for 2-5 year olds, and the castle is meant for 6-12 year olds – but there are ramps on both that make it easily accessible for everyone.
 There were many younger kids that were just getting the hang of walking enjoying the larger castle structure with help from their moms.

 - Many interactive panels are built into the play structures, including music chimes (one of my personal favorites), drums, and gears to spin.

 - Plenty of wildlife!
 We saw numerous bunnies and lizards, and hawks were soaring high above us.

-- 4 bench swings and 2 baby swings.
+- 3 bench swings, 1 accessible swing, and 2 baby swings.

 - This is THE most accessible playground I’ve visited.
 Not only are there ramps up to the play structures, a kid-sized wheelchair can actually navigate around the structures with big loops to make around the walkways (no backing up).
 There are even bridges to cross!*

 - NO SHADE over the play structures.
 The playground is up high on the side of a hill in Yorba Linda, and is not somewhere I’d want to be in the afternoon on a hot summer day.
 We were there in the mid-morning, and the temperature wasn’t too high yet – but I still felt like we were being baked by the sun.
 There is a shaded picnic structure, and a couple of the benches around the playground have some shade provided by young trees.

 - No parking lot.
 The only available parking is on the street, so use your parallel parking zen.
 If there are a lot of visitors at the park when you go, you may end up parking near the bottom of a fairly steep street, in which case you’ll be in for a bit of an uphill hike.